 Parents play down the life-saving role they play, but the truth is, the small actions we all take day-in, day-out to prevent accidents from happening in the first place are as just as heroic as rescuing children after an accident has happened.

-This Child Safety Week, help keep children safe and share because you care by following these simple steps:
+Help keep children safe by following these simple steps:

 1) Download the Child Safety Week Parents’ Pack